OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

 * sch:pattern identifiers should follow the format <prefix>_<description of pattern concatenated or separated by underscores>.
 It may be beneficial for the community to settle on one convention moving forward.

 #### 4.1.7	Unique
-* Unique constructs (e.g. oval-def:UniqueAffectedPlatform)  need to be prefixed with "Unique".
+* Unique constructs (e.g. <span style="font-family: 'Courier New'">oval-def:UniqueAffectedPlatform</span>)  need to be prefixed with "Unique".

 #### 4.1.8	Component
 * Component elements should end with "ComponentType".